Human Body Facts

 Giraffes are the tallest living animals that are native to Africa and are members of the Giraffa genus.

-The type specie for giraffes is the northern giraffe (Giraffa camelopardalis).
+The type species for giraffes is the northern giraffe (Giraffa camelopardalis).

 There are nine known living subspecies of giraffes.